love2d-community/love2d-community.github.io/README.md

 ## Joining the organisation

 Currently we only add people who actively maintain the projects in the organisation.
-If you want to become a maintainer send us a message on the love-forums (TODO link), contact us via gitter (TODO link) or ask in the official LÖVE irc (TODO LINK).
+If you want to become a maintainer send us a message on the [love-forums](https://love2d.org/forums/), contact us via [gitter](https://gitter.im/love2d-community) or ask in the [official LÖVE irc](http://webchat.oftc.net/?channels=love).